ForMaLTeC/RifNet2/GUI/README.md

 D --> C
 ```

-## Installing the appropriate libraries
+## How to run the script

-- Use the following command:
+- First install the following librairies:

 ```
 conda install -c conda-forge opencv